Lingam: Muslim rule

-The various styles of lingam iconography are found on the Indian subcontinent and southeast Asia.

 Lingayatism

 Lingayats, a sect of the Shaivite religious tradition in India, wear a miniaturized linga called the istalinga.
 Lingayats wear a lingam inside a necklace, called Ishtalinga.
-Initially known as Veerashaivas (heroic worshippers of Shiva), since the 18th century adherents of this faith are known as Lingayats.
-This tradition originated in Karnataka around the 12th-century.
+Initially known as Veerashaivas (heroic worshippers of Shiva), since the 18th century CE adherents of this faith are known as Lingayats.
+This tradition originated in Karnataka around the 12th-century CE.
 Lingayatism is derived from the term linga and suffix ayta.
 The term Lingayat is based on the practice of both genders of Lingayats wearing an iṣṭaliṅga (also called karasthala-linga) contained inside a box with a necklace all the time.
 The istalinga is a personalized and miniature oval-shaped linga and an emblem of their faith symbolising Parashiva, the absolute reality and their spirituality.
 It is viewed as a "living, moving" divinity within the Lingayat devotee.
 Every day, the devotee removes this personal linga from its box, places it in left palm, offers puja and then meditates about becoming one with the linga, in his or her journey towards the atma-linga.

 Pilgrimage sites

 An ice lingam at Amarnath in the western Himalayas forms every winter from ice dripping on the floor of a cave and freezing like a stalagmite.
 It is very popular with pilgrims.

 In Kadavul Temple, a 700-pound, 3-foot-tall, naturally formed Sphatika (quartz) lingam is installed.
 In the future, this crystal lingam will be housed in the Iraivan Temple.
 It is claimed as among the largest known sphatika self formed (Swayambhu) lingams.
-Hindu scripture rates crystal as the highest form of Siva lingam.
+Hindu scripture rates crystal as the highest form of Shiva lingam.

 Shivling, 6543 m, is a mountain in Uttarakhand (the Garhwal region of Himalayas).
 It arises as a sheer pyramid above the snout of the Gangotri Glacier.
 The mountain resembles a Shiva lingam when viewed from certain angles, especially when travelling or trekking from Gangotri to Gomukh as part of a traditional Hindu pilgrimage.

 A lingam is also the basis for the formation legend (and name) of the Borra Caves in Andhra Pradesh.

-Banalinga are the lingam which are found on the bed of the Narmada river.
+Banalinga are the lingam which are found on the bed of the Narmada River.

-Lesser known Bhooteshwarnath Mahadeva in Gariaband district of Chhattisgarh is a rock Shivlinga and said to be the Largest Natural Shivlinga in the world., whose height is increasing with each passing year.
+Lesser known Bhooteshwarnath Mahadeva in Gariaband district of Chhattisgarh is a rock Shivlinga and said to be the Largest Natural Shivlinga in the world, whose height is increasing with each passing year.

 The tallest Shiva lingam in the world is located at Chenkal village in Thiruvananthapuram district in the state of Kerala, India.